 Like canine bloat, a dog with early stages of pancreatitis may try to lengthen their abdominal muscles to take pressure off of its stomach through stretching.

-The symptoms for the two are very similar and can be confused, which is why it's so important to get your dog to a vet if they appear to show any such signs.
+The symptoms for the two are very similar and can be confusing, which is why it's so important to get your dog to a vet if they appear to show any such signs.

-If your pet appears to be feverish, hunched over when standing, or weak, along with a similar distended belly accompanied by bloat, pancreatitis is always a possibility, and an immediate vet appointment is needed.
+If your pet appears to be feverish, hunched over when standing, or weak, along with a similar distended belly accompanied by bloat, pancreatitis is always possible, and an immediate vet appointment is needed.

 You’ll see more dogs doing this in the summertime when the weather gets warmer – they'll be digging holes and setting their bellies inside while they lie in a “sploot” position to get some cooling on their bottom area.